9.3 Medicines reconciliation

 The PDSA cycle can:

-- identify areas where improvements can be achieved (auditing)
+- identify areas where improvements can be achieved using auditing.

 Things to evaluate and consider:

-- How well are changes being implemented, for example, are timeline targets being met within 24 hours?
+- How well are changes being implemented, for example, are timeline targets being met within practice agreed timeframes?

 - What is the impact - are you achieving improvement and reducing discrepancies?